renegng/swing_cms/README.md

 1 - Create a directory into which clone Swing CMS.
 If it's being deployed on a web server, like Apache HTTPD, create it under the proper directory. (i.e.: /var/www/)

-2 - Inside the prevoius folder, install a Python 3.6.6 virtual environment:
+2 - Inside the prevoius folder, install a Python 3.6.6 virtual environment and the RDBMS (MySQL) prerequisites:

     ~: [python | python3 | python3.6] -m venv venv
+    ~: sudo apt-get install build-essential python-dev libmysqlclient-dev

 3 - Inside the prevoius folder, activate the virtual environment: